patricebechard/rasa/docs/core/forms.rst

       - type: from_entity
         entity: age

-Once the form action gets called for the first time, the form gets activated and it will start asking the user for the next slot which is not yet filled.
+Once the form action gets called for the first time, the form gets activated and will prompt the user for the next required slot value.
 It does this by looking for a :ref:`response<responses>` called ``utter_ask_{slot_name}``.
 Make sure to define these responses in your domain file for each required slot.

 Activating a Form
 ~~~~~~~~~~~~~~~~~

-To activate a form you need to add a :ref:`story<stories>` or :ref:`rule<rules>`
+To activate a form you need to add a :ref:`story<stories>` or :ref:`rule<rules>`,
 which describes when the assistant should run the form.
-In case a certain intent
+In the case of a specific intent
-triggers a form you can for example use the following rule:
+triggering a form, you can use the following rule:

 .. code-block:: yaml

     - rule: Activate form
       steps:
-      - ...
       - intent: intent_which_activates_form
       - action: your_form
       - form: your_form